-Adventure XII. - How Gunter invited Siegfried and Chrimhilt to a high feast urn:nbn:de:bsz:31-161450 make his queen the richest on the face of the earth.
+Adventure XIII. - How Siegfried and Chrimhilt went to the high feast urn:nbn:de:bsz:31-161450 make his queen the richest on the face of the earth.
 At last he was persuaded to take five hundred champions.
 Chrimhilt desired to take Haghen and Ortwin with her, but the former sternly refused.
 Duke Eckewart, however, accompanied her.